theupdateframework/python-tuf/README.md

 Three major classes of software update systems are:

-* **Application updaters** which are used by applications use to update themselves.
+* **Application updaters** which are used by applications to update themselves.
 For example, Firefox updates itself through its own application updater.

 * **Library package managers** such as those offered by many programming languages for installing additional libraries.
 These are systems such as